wp-plugins/yith-woocommerce-wishlist/README.txt

 * Fixed: Share buttons show also when not logged in
 * Fixed: Price shows including or excluding tax based on WooCommerce settings
 * Fixed: Better compatibility for WPML
-* Fixed: Price shows "Free!" if the product product price is without price
+* Fixed: Price shows "Free!" if the product is without price
 * Fixed: DB Table creation on plugin activation

 = 1.0.5 =